Nianfo: Nianfo methods

 There are numerous ways of practicing nianfo in East Asian Buddhism.
 The most popular method in East Asian Pure Land Buddhism remains the simple oral recitation of the phrase Namo Amituo-fo (Jp: Namo Amida Bu, Namo Amitabha Buddha) or just the name itself "Amitofo" (Amitabha Buddha).
 The Japanese Pure Land sects of Jōdo-shū and Jōdo Shinshū tend to exclusively focus on the oral recitation of the nianfo.

 Another widespread method is the mentally "holding the name" (Ch.: chi ming), in which one mentally contemplates the Buddha by repeating the name with one's inner voice.
-Yet another important form of nianfo in the Pure Land tradition are based on visualization (guānxiǎng 觀想).
+Yet another important form of nianfo in the Pure Land tradition are based on visualization (觀想).
 These include maintaining a mental image of Amitabha Buddha, looking at a physical Buddha statue or painting, and even meditating using the numerous visualization exercises taught in the Amitayus Contemplation Sutra.
 One Chinese master who taught nianfo along with visualization was Yìnguāng (1861–1940).

 According to Thích Thiện Tâm, there are four major "types" of nianfo practice: (1) the practice of Pure Land nianfo alongside Chan/Zen practice; (2) practicing nianfo alongside the recitation of Mahayana sutras; (3) practicing nianfo alongside esoteric practices, such as mantra and dharani; (4) the exclusive practice of nianfo (either with visualization, or as oral recitation only).

 Furthermore, Charles Jones discusses two main approaches to the various ways of practicing nianfo, the "medicine cabinet" approach and the "graded path" or "mārga" approach.
 The first approach sees the various nianfo methods as different skillful means, each of which can be useful for different individuals with different needs.
 It is the job of a Pure Land teacher to help a student select the method best suited to them.
 The medicine cabinet approach is exemplified by the following passage from Elder Suddhisukha's Taming the Monkey Mind: "The cultivator is not expected to follow all the methods presented in this volume, but rather to pick and choose according to his situation, level and circumstances.
 If a given method does not bring results quickly or is not suitable, the reader can switch to another."
 The second approach organizes various nianfo methods into a graded curriculum, beginning with the easiest method.

-Many nianfo methods
+List of methods

 East Asian Buddhism contains many methods and techniques for the practice of nianfo.
 They are taught by monastics and lay teachers and are found in classic text and popular publications like Zhèng Wéiān's Forty-Eight Ways to Nianfo (Ch.: Niànfó sìshíbā fǎ, which has been translated into English under the title Taming the Monkey Mind).
 As early as Kuiji's (632–682) Commentary on the Amitāyus Sūtra (阿彌陀經通贊疏; T.1758), three types of recitation were taught: mental recitation of nianfo, light verbal nianfo only heard by oneself, and loud verbal nianfo.
-Tiānrú Wéizé's (1286?–1354) Questions about Pure Land (T.1972) meanwhile provides two main categories: visualization (guānxiǎng 觀想), and recollection and invocation (yìniàn 意念).
+Tiānrú Wéizé's (1286?–1354) Questions about Pure Land (T.1972) meanwhile provides two main categories: visualization (觀想), and recollection and invocation (意念).

 Nianfo variations and techniques include the following: